Jeff9497/Jeff9497/README.md

 # 👋 Hey there, I'm Jeff!

-I'm Jeff, a dedicated Computer Science student with a passion for exploring the fascinating world of technology.
+ A dedicated Computer Science student with a passion for exploring the fascinating world of technology.

 My journey in coding has led me to delve into the realms of Python, web development, and beyond.